 But we’re all slowly finding out that these biodegradable and degradable options really aren’t that great, at all, and especially biodegradable versions, which if, according to 1Million Women, they’re ‘sent to landfill, they break down without oxygen to produce methane, a greenhouse gas with a warming capacity 21 times more powerful than carbon dioxide…’.
 So given that’s exactly where they are all headed, it’s not quite the solution any of us are going for!

-So in our re-thinking of the concept of waste, we’ve stumbled across the most divine bin liner solution.
+So in our re-thinking of the concept of waste, we’ve stumbled across a divine bin liner solution.
 Not only is it diverting waste itself, but it’s plentiful, completely natural and completely reusable.
 Coffee sacks are made from jute and fuel our daily coffee addictions, but many go to waste and aren’t reused after they’ve delivered their precious cargo.

 When you’re composting, recycling and removing liquids from your waste, these are the perfect bin liner.
 We’ve checked with our local council and there’s nothing to say we can’t add loose waste to our wheelie bins, so we’re all set – all you need to do is check with yours and you will be too.